aman-yadav-ds/FriendFlow/README.md

 - **/plan [activity]**: Kicks off the planning process.
   - **Example**: `/plan cafe`
   - **What it does**: PlanBot analyzes the recent chat history to understand your group's preferences (e.g., "a quiet spot," "good WiFi").
-It then finds local cafes, ranks them based on those preferences, and creates a poll with the top 3 AI-recommended options.
+It then finds local cafes using OpenStreetMap, ranks them based on those preferences, and creates a poll with the top 3 AI-recommended options.
+- **/plan movie**: Helps the group decide on a movie to watch.
+  - **Example**: `/plan movie`
+  - **What it does**: The bot analyzes the chat for genre preferences (e.g., "a comedy," "something with action") and checks members' profiles for their favorite genres.
+It then uses the TMDB API to find matching movies and creates a poll with the top suggestions.
 - **/when [date/time]**: Helps the group decide on the best time to meet.
   - **Example**: `/when tomorrow at 8pm`
   - **What it does**: Creates a poll with several time slots around the suggested time for the group to vote on.